metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

 - `namespace_selector` (Attributes) Namespaces to be selected for PrometheusRules discovery.
-If unspecified, onlythe same namespace as the LokiStack object is in is used. (see [below for nested schema](#nestedatt--spec--rules--namespace_selector))
+If unspecified, only the same namespace as the LokiStack object is in is used. (see [below for nested schema](#nestedatt--spec--rules--namespace_selector))
-- `selector` (Attributes) A selector to select which LokiRules to mount for loading alerting/recordingrules from. (see [below for nested schema](#nestedatt--spec--rules--selector))
+- `selector` (Attributes) A selector to select which LokiRules to mount for loading alerting/recording rules from. (see [below for nested schema](#nestedatt--spec--rules--selector))

 <a id="nestedatt--spec--rules--namespace_selector"></a>
 ### Nested Schema for `spec.rules.namespace_selector`